pearcej/cppds/_sources/BasicDS/SimpleBalancedParentheses.rst

-This function, ``parChecker``, assumes that a ``Stack`` class is available and returns a boolean result as to whether the string of parentheses is balanced.
-Note that the boolean variable ``balanced`` is initialized to ``True`` as there is no reason to assume otherwise at the start.
-If the current symbol is ``(``, then it is pushed on the stack (lines 9–10).
-Note also in line 15 that ``pop`` simply removes a symbol from the stack.
+This function, ``parChecker``, assumes that a ``Stack`` class is available and returns a Boolean result as to whether the string of parentheses is balanced.
+Note that the Boolean variable ``balanced`` is initialized to `true`` as there is no reason to assume otherwise at the start.
+If the current symbol is ``(``, then it is pushed on the stack (lines 15-16).
+Note also in line 22 that ``pop`` simply removes a symbol from the stack.
 The returned value is not used since we know it must be an opening symbol seen earlier.
-At the end (lines 19–22), as long as the expression is balanced and the stack has been completely cleaned off, the string represents a correctly balanced sequence of parentheses.
+At the end (lines 28-31), as long as the expression is balanced and the stack has been completely cleaned off, the string represents a correctly balanced sequence of parentheses.